sharonsun131/kickstarter-analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-The month that launched the most successful Kickstarter campaigns in theater is May.
+--The month that launched the most successful Kickstarter campaigns in theater is May.

-May, June, July, August and October all had roughly the same number of failed campaigns launched in theaters.
+--May, June, July, August and October all had roughly the same number of failed campaigns launched in theaters.

 - What can you conclude about the Outcomes based on Goals?

-The goal between 1000 to 4999 has the most successful outcomes for Kickstarter campaigns for plays.
+--The goal between 1000 to 4999 has the most successful outcomes for Kickstarter campaigns for plays.

-The goal less than 1000 has the highest percentage of successful outcomes in the subcategory of plays.
+--The goal less than 1000 has the highest percentage of successful outcomes in the subcategory of plays.
 However, 45000-49999 has the lowest percentage of successful outcomes

 - What are some limitations of this dataset?